 If you’re business is still using Excel spreadsheets to manage your stock, then you could be in trouble.
 Whilst spreadsheets were infinitely useful for businesses in decades gone by, we’ve moved on from manual data entry.
 Excel is great for many things, but stock management is not one of them.

 Using Excel as part of your small business operations, or worse, a paper spreadsheet system, may seem familiar to you, and you may feel reluctant to use anything else.
 However, let us outline all the reason why Excel is far too basic for stock management and why you should update your systems:

 Probably the biggest headache for stock taking is the possibility of errors.
 You and your employees are only human, sooner or later, someone is going to accidentally add a ‘0’ where there shouldn’t be one or add a number to the wrong column.
 These seemingly simple, innocent mistakes could have devasting consequences down the line if these incorrect numbers end up influencing sale strategies or stock orders.

 Manual data entry has on average one error in every 300 keystrokes, compared to something like barcode data entry which only has an error rate of about one in 3 million.
 With a barcode scanner at your disposal, you can rest assured that everything that gets scanned will be stored and recorded accurately.

 Aside from the probability of errors, manually entering all your data is incredibly time consuming.
 When compared to the likes of using a mobile barcode scanner which takes a mere second to scan each item in stock, the difference is insurmountable.
 Stock taking is important, but when it takes up so much of your time it takes you away from being able to concentrate your efforts elsewhere.
-With a stock management system, you can significantly reduce the probability of error whilst also increasing the speed at which stock counts can be taken.
+With efficient stock management software, you can significantly reduce the probability of error whilst also increasing the speed at which stock counts can be taken.